ChrisBolt81/hello-world/README.md

 # hello-world
-New to the game

 Hello,
 My name is Chris, I here to learn something new that I've found interesting for a long time.
+I'm new to the game